6 Essential Strategies to Improve Donor Retention

 We know creating a thank you letter, or email from scratch can be a challenge.
 We create a guide and 7 customizable templates to thank donors, volunteers, sponsors, and more!

-Retaining donors and convincing them to make more donations is one of the biggest challenges a nonprofit can face.
+Retaining donors and convincing them to make more or larger donations is one of the biggest challenges a nonprofit can face.
 Using the strategies and techniques discussed above, you can increase the number of donors returning to make further pledges.

 From personalizing your donors’ giving experience and taking the time to make them feel appreciated, to showcasing just how much of an impact their donations have on what you do as an organization, you can improve your donor retention rate and grow your network of donors.